 You can join all the hotel programs you want, but there are times when your lodging option will be off the beaten path.
 Want to stay in a converted monastery on the Amalfi coast?
 A hostel in Madrid?
 A bed and breakfast in Mumbai?
 Chances are good you won’t be able to use your hotel points for any such stay, which is why it helps to have flexible travel points on hand.

-You could, of course, use points from a fixed value travel card that offers “travel credit” like the Barclaycard Arrival® Plus World Elite Mastercard®, but booking through the Chase Ultimate Rewards portal is often just as good.
-And since you score a 20 percent discount when you book travel through the Chase Ultimate Rewards portal and own the Sapphire Preferred or Ink Plus Business card, it is often cheaper, too.
-Learn more about the Barclaycard Arrival® Plus World Elite Mastercard® terms and conditions.
+You could, of course, use points from a fixed value travel credit card that offers “travel credit” like the Barclaycard Arrival® Plus World Elite Mastercard®, but booking through the Chase Ultimate Rewards portal is often just as good.
+And since you score a 25 percent discount when you book travel through the Chase Ultimate Rewards portal and own the Chase Sapphire Preferred® Card or Ink Business Preferred® Credit Card, it is often cheaper, too.
+And yes, you can have Chase Sapphire Preferred and Ink Business Preferred.